+Want to understand what a standard drink is?
 The Drinkaware Barometer found that just 1 in 10 Irish adults can correctly identify the three most common standard drink measures.
 Getting the facts about standard drinks is a great place to start to understand your drinking habits.

 Understanding standard drinks

 - A standard drink is a measure of alcohol.
 In Ireland, one standard drink contains 10 grams of pure alcohol.

 - Common examples include a half pint of 4.5% lager, 100ml glass of 12.5% wine and pub measure of 40% spirits.